Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Introduction

-The paper is organized as follows.
-Section \ref{sec:col_context} briefly describes the Colombian context.
-Section \ref{data} presents the firm-level data, variables employed in the analysis, and descriptive statistics.
-Section \ref{methodology} explains the empirical strategy.
-Section \ref{results} reports the main estimation results, and section \ref{conclusions} summarizes the findings and discusses both interpretation and limitations of the analysis.
+The paper is structured as follows.
+Section \ref{methodology} details our empirical strategy.
+Section \ref{sec:data} presents the firm-level data, variables employed in the analysis, and descriptive statistics.
+Section \ref{results} reports the estimation results, and Section \ref{conclusions} summarizes our findings and discusses the relevance and limitations of our analysis.